Red flag symptoms

 - Suspected ovarian pathology may warrant abdominal examination and bimanual examination

-- Other examinations, if rarer causes are indicated, may involve examination of the female genitalia or signs of Cushing’s syndrome
+- Other examinations, if rarer causes are indicated, may involve examination of the female genitalia or checking for signs of Cushing’s syndrome

 Investigations to consider in primary care may include:

-- Hormonal profile, such as early morning testosterone, SHBG (to calculate the free androgen index), LH, FSH, prolactin, TSH
+- Hormonal profile, such as early morning testosterone, sex hormone binding globulin (SHBG) - to calculate the free androgen index - LH, FSH, prolactin, TSH

 - Serum cortisol

 - 24-hour urinary cortisol

 - Serum cholesterol